ItsAdam01/Lynx/site/content/docs/development/implementation_story.md

 **The Lesson:** Professional software should be "signal over noise."
 Stripping away the fluff makes the tool feel much more serious and reliable.

+## Milestone 22: Sounding the Alarm - Self-Protection Alerting (September 25, 2025)

+Today I realized a critical gap in my security tool: if an attacker tampered with the baseline or the configuration, the agent would log an error and exit, but it wouldn't *tell* anyone why.
+A silent failure is an attacker's best friend.

+**The Breakthrough:** I implemented **Self-Protection Alerting**.
+Now, when the agent detects a signature mismatch or a configuration change during startup, it doesn't just die—it sends a final, synchronous "emergency" alert via the webhook before shutting down.
+This ensures that the security team is immediately notified that the system's "Source of Truth" has been compromised.

+**The Lesson:** A security agent must be able to defend itself.
+By "sounding the alarm" even as it fails, Lynx FIM ensures total visibility into the system's integrity state.

 ### Technical Achievements (Project Complete):
 - [x] Verified SHA-256 hashing for files.
 - [x] Implemented constant-time HMAC comparison to prevent timing attacks.